mbarbey/u2f-security-bundle-demo/README.md

 - [X] Basic user registration
 - [X] Basic login with Symfony Firewall and Security
-- [X] Register a security key to account
+- [X] Register one or multiple security keys to account
 - [X] Automatically force user to use a security key after login if the user has at least one linked ot it account
 - [X] Detect when the user fail to authenticate with it key 3 times
 - [ ] Detect when the user try to leave the U2F authentication page without being successfully authenticated